 5 hacks to get paid quicker by your large customers

-The news might also come that you won’t get paid for 3 months or even longer if you have to do the work first.
-It’s not uncommon for larger customers to insist on 60-120 day payment terms.
-Sometimes there’s nothing you can do but accept the terms, however there are a few things you can do to soften the impact and here they are!
+Some payment terms can be 3 months or even longer if the PO isn’t raised until project completion.
+It’s also not uncommon for larger customers to insist on 60-120 day payment terms.
+Sometimes there’s nothing you can do but accept the terms, however there are a few things that could soften the impact and here they are!

 - Know what is reasonable.
 Always start by requesting 30 day (or maybe even 14 day) payment terms.
 Immediate payment is rarely feasible unless you accept credit card.
 Request amendments to any contract you are given, if the standard is something else.
 Expect that you might end up at 45-60 days as a compromise.
 Rarely accept payment terms more than 60 day.